pholser/junit-quickcheck/README.md

 * arrays of supported types
 * others...

-When multiple generators can satisfy a given theory parameter based on its type (for example, `java.io.Serializable`), on a given generation one of the multiple generators will be chosen at random with equal probability.
+When many generators can satisfy a given theory parameter based on its type (for example, `java.io.Serializable`), on a given generation one of the multiple generators will be chosen at random with (roughly) equal probability.

 #### Generating values of other types

 If you wish to generate random values for theory parameters of other types, or to override the default means of generation for a supported type, mark the theory parameter already marked as `@ForAll` with `@From` and supply the class(es) of the `Generator` to be used.
-If you give multiple classes in `@From`, one will be chosen on every generation with equal probability.
+If you give multiple classes in `@From`, one will be chosen on every generation with (roughly) equal probability.

 ```java
     @RunWith(Theories.class)